Xiaomi’s newest TV is 30% thinner than an iPhone

 In addition to the new TV, the company also today launched a white version of its Mi Mix phone and a new router with a built-in hard disk that lets you backup all of your devices at home.

 The new TV will sell in China for “well under $2,000” and ship later this year.
-There will also be a 65-inch version for under $1,500.

 -